11 May, 2023

 This could also be embedded into your user journey mapping workshop with the team.
 Alternatively, you can follow their actual journey in diary studies, in-home visits or shadowing.
 However, in all these cases it is important that you talk to real users of your product or competitors to learn more about the real scenarios.
 This is why usability testing with non-users or fictional scenarios won’t help much for the user journey map.

 Once you know the rough cornerstones of your user journey map, surveys could be used to let users rate what needs and pains really matter to them.
 And what their mood is at certain phases of the journey.
 You can learn how they became aware of your product and ask them which of the motives you identified are common or exotic edge cases.
-Implementing micro-surveys such as NPS, CES, and CSAT embedded into your product experience can give additional insights.
+Implementing micro-surveys such as NPS surveys, CES, and CSAT embedded into your product experience can give additional insights.

 User analytics is a beautiful source of information, even if it has its limits.
 Depending on what tools you are using (e.g., Google Analytics, Firebase, Hubspot, UXCam), you can follow the digital footprints of your users before and when they were using the product.
 This may include acquisition channels (input for brand touchpoints and early journey phases), search terms that brought them to your product (input for needs and pains), and how they navigate your product.